-Our programs promote an understanding of Latin America and the Caribbean as well as Latino/Hispanic populations of the United States.
-The programs include a strong emphasis on community education and involvement.
+Our program promotes an understanding of Latin America, the Caribbean, as well as the Latinx/Hispanic communities of the United States.
+The program includes a strong emphasis on community education and involvement.
 UCF offers both a bachelor’s degree and interdisciplinary minor in Latin American, Caribbean and Latinx Studies.

-Our mission is to provide students with the necessary tools and relevant knowledge to understand, study, and work with Hispanic populations.
-Students will gain a broad and thorough understanding of the Americas in terms of their historical, cultural, social, economic, and political dimensions.
+Our mission is to provide undergraduate students with the necessary tools and knowledge to understand and work with Latin American, Caribbean, and Latinx populations in in the United States, Latin America, and beyond.
+Students gain an extensive understanding, both in depth and breadth, of the Americas in terms of their historical, cultural, social, economic, and political dimensions.

 The Latin American, Caribbean and Latinx Studies programs are interdisciplinary, including the fields of anthropology, art, history, language, literature and political science.